 There are two types of LPA, one deals with Financial Decisions the other with Health and Care decisions.
-As a Carer you may wish to have an LPA for yourself and/or the person you care for.
+If you are a carer you may wish to have an LPA for yourself and/or the person you care for.

-However, we know that the process of registration can seem overwhelming so we have developed a support service to help you if you need it.
+We know that the process of registration can seem overwhelming so we have developed support services which can be tailored to meet your needs.

 You can make an appointment to complete the forms in our office or we can support you to complete the forms by post.

 100% of customers who responded to our survey say they would or already have reccomended our service.